Erik-jpg/E-commerce/README.md

 tests for API POST, PUT, and DELETE routs in Insomnia Core able to create, update, and delete data from database

-need: MySQL2, Sequalize, and .env
+need: Express, MySQL2, Sequalize, and .env